Parkland High School (Pennsylvania): Basketball (Girls)

-The Parkland Girls basketball team has an overall record throughout program history of 807-621 which has a winning percentage of 0.565%.
-The program has 8 1,000 point scorers throughout the program with the most recent being in the 2006-2007 season.
-The program has 3 conference championships, 4 district championships, and 1 state title which was in the 2004-2005 season.
+The Parkland Girls basketball team has an overall record throughout program history of 807-621, which has a winning percentage of 0.565.
+The program has 8 1,000-point scorers throughout the program with the most recent being in the 2006-2007 season.
+The program has 3 conference championships, 4 district championships, and 1 state title in the 2005-2006 season.

 Cross country (Girls)

-The Parkland girls cross country team has a record of 449-179-2 over 40 seasons with a winning percentage of 0.714%.
+The Parkland girls cross country team has a record of 449-179-2 over 40 seasons with a winning percentage of 0.714.
 The program has won 7 conference championships, 5 district championships, and 1 state title.
 They have 3 athletes that have been inducted into the Parkland Hall of Fame.

 Football

-The football program at Parkland High School has won 18 conference championships, 10 district titles, and 1 state titles in its 69 years as a program.
-Their overall record is 454-269-21 with a winning percentage of 0.624%.
-There are 30 athletes that have been inducted into the Parkland Hall of Fame, 29 athletes with 1,000 rushing yards, 16 athletes with 1,000 passing yards and 1 athlete with 1,000 receiving yards.
+The football program at Parkland High School has won 18 conference championships, 10 district titles, and 1 state title in its 69 years as a program.
+Their overall record is 454-269-21, with a winning percentage of 0.624.
+There are 30 athletes that have been inducted into the Parkland Hall of Fame, 29 athletes with 1,000 rushing yards, 16 athletes with 1,000 passing yards, and one athlete with 1,000 receiving yards.

 Ice hockey

 Parkland High School also is one of eleven Lehigh Valley-area high schools with an ice hockey team; the team competes in the Lehigh Valley Scholastic Ice Hockey League.
+The team has won the LVSHL district championship 14 times, as well as making the state finals in 2013.